Charles Dare

 Admiral Sir Charles Holcombe Dare KCMG CB MVO (9 November 1854 – 6 August 1924) was an English Royal Navy officer.
 He commanded several ships and shore establishments before and during World War I, and was knighted by King George V.

-Family
+Family and personal life

 Dare was born on 9 November 1854 to Charles William Dare, a lawyer with a practice in London, and Anne Agnes (née Mew, from Newport, Isle of Wight) in North Curry, Somerset, one of four brothers and a sister.
 Dare's grandfather, also Charles Holcombe Dare, was a Land Tax Commissioner for North Curry.
 The family had connections in London and the Isle of Wight.
 Dare married Emily Agnes Harper, a railway guard's daughter who, unusually for the time, brought an illegitimate daughter, Maud, to the marriage.
+In 1917, it was noted that Dare had donated a collection of local birds and birds' eggs to the Somerset Archaeological Society.

 Naval career

 Early career

 Dare enlisted in the Royal Navy as an officer cadet, first serving as a midshipman on HMS Monarch, and was commissioned in 1868.
 He was a sub-lieutenant until 1879, when he was promoted to lieutenant.
 In 1893, he was promoted to commander.